Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

-\begin{theorem}[$3$-leaf power split tree characterization] A connected graph $G=(V,E)$ is a $3$-leaf power if and only if \begin{enumerate} \item its split tree $ST(G)=(T,\mathcal{F})$ is a clique-star tree ($G$ is distance hereditary); \item the set of star nodes forms a connected subtree of $T$; \item if $u$ is a star node, then the tree-edge $e$ such that $\rho_u(e)$ is the centre of the star, is incident to a leaf or a clique. \end{enumerate} \end{theorem} \begin{proof} \begin{itemize} \item[$\Rightarrow$] As $G$ is a $3$-leaf power there exists a root-tree $T'$ whose leaf set is $V$.
-Assume first that no two leaves are at distance two in $T'$.
-We denote by $n(x)$ its unique neighbor in $T'$ of each leaf $x$.
+\begin{proof} We assume that $G$ is not a clique nor a star, otherwise the statement is trivially true. \begin{itemize} \item[$\Rightarrow$] As $G$ is a $3$-leaf power there exists a root-tree $T'$ whose leaf set is $V$.
+Assume first that no pair of leaves are at distance two in $T'$.
+For a leaf $x$, we denote by $n(x)$ its unique neighbor.
 Clearly $x$ and $y$ are adjacent in $G$ if and only if $n(x)$ and $n(y)$ are adjacent in $T'$.
-As $G$ is connected, any node of $T'$ is the neighbor of some leaf.
-We first construct a graph-labelled tree $(T',\mathcal{F}')$ such that $G(T',\mathcal{F}')=G$.
-The graph label $G_v$ of each internal node $v=n(x)$ of degree $k+1$ is a star such that $\rho_v(xv)$ is the centre of the star.
-It is clear that two leaves of $(T',\mathcal{F}')$ are adjacent in $G(T',\mathcal{F}')$ if and only if there are attached to the centre of two neighbouring stars in $T'$: i.e. $G(T',\mathcal{F}')=G$.
-Notice that some nodes of $T'$ may have degree $2$, then performing a join on the tree-edge not mapped to their centre, provide a new graph-labelled tree $(T,\mathcal{F})$ which is reduces and which only contains star: this is the split-tree $ST(G)$.
+As $G$ is connected, every node of $T'$ is the neighbor of some leaf.
+Let us construct a graph-labelled tree $(T',\mathcal{F}')$ such that $\G(T',\mathcal{F}')=G$.
+The graph label $G_v$ of each node $v=n(x)$ is a star whose centre is $\rho_v(xv)$.
+It is clear that two leaves of $(T',\mathcal{F}')$ are adjacent in $\G(T',\mathcal{F}')$ if and only if there are attached to the centre of two neighboring stars in $T'$: i.e. $\G(T',\mathcal{F}')=G$.
+As no pair of leaves are at distance two, $T'$ may contain some node of degree $2$.
+Then performing a node-join on each such node $u$ and its non-leaf neighbor $v$, yiedls a graph-labelled tree $(T,\mathcal{F})$ which is reduced and which only contains stars: this is the split tree $ST(G)$.

 Now assume that $T'$ contains some pairs of leaves at distance $2$.
 Such a pair of leaves defines a pair of true twins in $G$.
-The vertex set of $G$ (leaf set of $T'$) can be partitioned into clique modules, each part corresponding to a maximal sets of true twins.
-Let $\mathcal{P}$ be that partition.
+Let $\mathcal{P}$ be that partition of $V(G)$ (leaf set of $T'$) into maximal sets of true twins (or maximal clique modules).
 The split tree of the quotient graph $G{/\mathcal{P}}$ is obtained as described above.
-Now the clique modules are reintroduced by performing true twins insertions (see Figure~\ref{fig:incremental}) in the split-tree.
+Now the clique modules are reintroduced by performing true twins insertions (see Figure~\ref{fig:incremental}) in the split tree.
 Let $x$ be a leaf of $ST(G{/\mathcal{P}})$ and $M_x$ be the corresponding clique module.
 Then subdivide the tree-edge incident to $x$ by a clique node of degree $1+|M_x|$ (see Figure~\ref{fig:incremental} for a true twins augmentation).
-This yields a split-tree of $G$ having the expected properties.
+This yields a split tree of $G$ having the expected properties.